learn-co-students/node-process-lab-g-416/README.md

 ## Instructions

-1. Create a script `version.js` which will output the current node version
+1. Create a script `version.js` which outputs the current node version
-2. Create a script `envvar.js` which can output `NODE_ENV` environment variable
+2. Create a script `envvar.js` which outputs `NODE_ENV` environment variable
 3. Create a script `platform.js` which outputs the platform name on which you are running it
 4. Run `$ npm test` to verify your 3 solutions